Renewing Your CDL in UtahCompare Commercial Vehicle Insurance Rates in 3 Steps

 Just as hazardous materials get special treatment, so does the hazardous materials endorsement for your CDL.
 If you have a hazardous materials endorsement (or if you wish to add one), you will need to take the Hazardous Materials test and undergo a background check every time you renew.

-If it's been five years since your last TSA background investigation, you'll need a new clearance.
-This currently costs $89.25.
+If it's been 5 years since your last TSA background investigation, you'll need a new clearance.
 Begin this at the TSA website.

-You must self-certify your type of vehicle operation with the Utah DPS by January 2014.
+You must self-certify your type of vehicle operation with the Utah DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate